 Laura Frank is the executive director of I-News, the Rocky Mountain Investigative News Network.
 I-News delivers multimedia reports to news outlets across the Rocky Mountain region and is a founding member of the national nonprofit Investigative News Network.
 Frank, a Denver native, has nearly two decades experience at daily newspapers, radio and public television.
 She was an investigative reporter at the Rocky Mountain News until it closed in 2009.
 Her stories have won top awards in both print and broadcast, and helped release innocent people from prison, protect abused children, and win aid for sick nuclear weapons workers.

-Vivian Schiller, Chief Digital Officer at NBC News, leads the digital strategy for both NBC News and MSNBC to ensure future growth and innovation.
-She joined NBC in July of 2011.
-Her responsibilities include strategic oversight of the network's digital extensions on the web and in mobile, as well as interaction with the Joint Venture that oversees the msnbc.com digital network.
+Vivian Schiller, Head of News at Twitter, leads Twitter's strategy for news, including partnership with journalism organizations and the news publishing ecosystem.
+Before joining Twitter, Shiller was Chief Digital Officer at NBC News where she was responsible for strategic oversight of the network's digital extensions on the web and in mobile, as well as interaction with the Joint Venture that oversees the msnbc.com digital network.
 In addition, she will provide direction to the network's new emerging properties such as EducationNation.com and theGrio.com.

 Schiller was most recently President and CEO of NPR, leading all of NPR's worldwide media operations, including the organization's partnerships with a network of more than 900 public radio stations.
 During her tenure, NPR received the highest honors in excellence in journalism, grew its audience by double digits, and earned recognition in the mobile and digital space.